What is Fado?

-This genre of music has came to life in the early 1800’s in mostly Lisbon, Portugal.
-Large and marginalized economic districts in the city like Mouraria, Bairro Alto, and Alfama have experienced the first signs of growth of Fado at the time.
+This genre of music came to life in the early 1800s in mostly Lisbon, Portugal.
+Large and marginalized economic districts in the city, like Mouraria, Bairro Alto, and Alfama, experienced the first signs of growth of Fado at the time.

 Two Main Types of Fado

 There are two different variations of Fado that fadistas play.
-There is the Coimbra style, and the Lisbon style.
-These styles are rooted from two different cities with two different experiences.
+There is the Coimbra style and the Lisbon style.
+These styles are rooted in two other cities with two different experiences.

-Fado based in the city of Lisbon was a way to relate to others of the hard times happening in the city.
-In the 19th to 20th centuries, there were many restrictions on speech, art, and entertainment until the Portuguese Constitution of 1976 which allowed freedom of speech and press.
+Fado, based in Lisbon, was a way to relate to others about the hard times happening in the town.
+In the 19th to 20th centuries, there were many restrictions on speech, art, and entertainment until the Portuguese Constitution of 1976, which allowed freedom of speech and press.

-Lisbon type of Fado is very emotional, deep, and filled with large amounts of sorrow.
+Lisbon type of Fado is very emotional, deep, and filled with great sorrow.
 This type of Fado is the most performed type of Fado today in Portugal by fadistas.
-Lisbon Fado is sung by mostly women.
+Lisbon Fado is sung primarily by women.